sfjbs13june/rohit/Day14/hospital-app/Readme.md

 ## Import project
-Import the project on either eclipse or inellij as a maven import project
+Import the project on either eclipse or intellij as a maven import project

 ## Building